department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/meetings-and-decisions/meeting-notes.md

 #### Notes
 - Brief scope overview
-- Status update from Cassandra
+- Cassandra's update
-    - eaders do need to be updated to have a link underneath per Josh Kim's feedback
+    - Headers do need to be updated to have a link underneath per Josh Kim's feedback
     - There will be a separate ticket for R&S mobile per John to make it match the other mobile

-- Megan
+- Megan's update
     - Adding an underline as well
-    - Has also noticed there's a width difference - if there is no left rail, it's
+    - Has also noticed there's a width difference

-- Leyda
+- Leyda's update
     - They did an audit for link styles and buttons
     - They did a review of the Facility Locator - font style differences; pretty minor
     - They probably align the least we well for some of the layout stuff.
 Don't use the same form library